Updated: Aug 18

 Wood Duck Boxes – Wood duck boxes are man-made nesting structures.
 Wood ducks nest in cavity trees near wetlands, but in some areas these natural nest sites are scarce.
 Widespread use of these artificial structures has contributed greatly to the recovery of wood duck populations.
 Now is the time to get boxes constructed and in place before nesting begins in early spring.
 Boxes should be made from rough-cut lumber and placed on a wooden or metal post with a predator guard.
 If you already have boxes in place, this is the perfect time to clean them and replenish the nesting material.

 These are just a few of the most common activities for this time of year.
 Depending on the vision you have for your property, there may be others to consider.
 Regardless of what your goals are for the year, now is the time to start planning to make them happen.
 If you don’t have a management plan or a quality property map, take this opportunity early in the year to get those things in place.
-Once you get started making improvements around your property, you’ll realize that this is really the fun part.
+Once you get started making improvements around your property, you’ll realize that this really is the fun part.
 And you’ll be glad you did when the next season rolls around.